CompendiumLabs/oneping/README.md

 pip install oneping
 ```

-To include the native LLM providers, install with:
+To include the native provider dependencies, install with:

 ```bash
 pip install oneping[native]
 ```

-To include the chat and web interfaces, install with:
+To include the chat and web interface dependencies, install with:

 ```bash
 pip install oneping[chat]